 Mercado de San Blas

 A fresh and vibrant local market offering an array of meat, fish, vegetables and spices.
 It’s not huge, and be sure to ask before you snap away on your camera, but there are some really interesting things on offer here that aren’t commonplace in Spanish markets.
-The surrounding area is full of shops, so after you’ve perused the market you can carry on shopping in the local shops nearby.
+The surrounding area is full of shops and other things to do, so after you’ve perused the market you can carry on shopping in the local shops nearby.

 Casa de Las Ciencias